saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 - all snapshots that don't have a baseline image, marked as "For Review" in the "Build Details"-page and labeled "New" in the "Diff Review"-overlay.
 - all snapshots that have a baseline image where Sauce Visual detected a difference.
 They are marked as "For Review" in the "Build Details"-page and labeled as "{number} changes" in the "Diff Review"-overlay.
+- all snapshots with "Rejected" status
+- all snapshots with "No changes" status

-The amount in "Accept All (_number_)" will show you how many snapshots will be affected.
+The amount in "_Accept All (**19**)_" will show you how many snapshots will be affected.

 :::note
 An accepted snapshot in the current build will be used as a baseline image for all subsequent builds.